antalvdb/antalvdb.github.io/lectures.md

 ## The Mixed Bag Lecture

 There are so many more interesting topics to cover that we cannot fit in a single teaching block.
-What about Mixtures of Experts, watermarking and fingerprinting, the predictive brain in cognitive neuroscience, [TESCREAL](https://en.wikipedia.org/wiki/TESCREAL)?
+In this lecture we scoop up some miscellaneous and related topics such as Mixtures of Experts, watermarking and fingerprinting, the predictive brain in cognitive neuroscience, [TESCREAL](https://en.wikipedia.org/wiki/TESCREAL)?
 Which topics will we cover in next year's mixed bag lecture?